jtwolf1113/task-management-web-app/README.md

 ## Upcoming Features
 - Account Recovery via email in case of forgotten password
-- Rich text styling for note, as well as task and subtask descriptions
+- Markdown text styling for note, as well as task and subtask descriptions
 - Improved Customization for focus timer styling on task pages
 - Drag and Drop functionality to rearrange category, task, subtask and note orders
 - Reductions to the number of page refreshes that occur after create, update and delete operations